Why You Should Consider Using an HSA as Part of Your Journey to Financial IndependenceJun 18, 2022

-For the year 2020, the maximum contribution limit for individual (self) is $3550, and $7100 for family coverage, with a catch up contribution limit of an extra $1000 for those age 55 years and older.
-For 2021, the HSA contribution limits are increased as follows: $3600 for individual (self), and $7200 for family coverage, with a catch up contribution limit of an extra $1000 for those age 55 years and older.
+For the year 2022, the maximum contribution limit for individual coverage is $3650, and $7300 for family coverage, with a catch up contribution limit of an extra $1000 for those age 55 years and older.

 Many Types of Expenses Qualify to Be Covered by HSA Dollars.